ucb-sejits/ctree-tutorial/2-debugging.rst

 .............................................

 This usually means that you're using a type instead of an instance of this type.
-This will happen if we forgot to instantiate the class to use it as the type for an object.
+This will happen if you forgot to instantiate the class to use it as the type for an object.
 Consider this modification in the Fibonacci Specializer:

 .. code:: python